Ascendvent, AOSI®: AI-Native Product Development

 The B2C hypothesis didn’t survive contact with real customers.
 That’s the outcome.
 Validating a wrong hypothesis early is the most valuable thing a founder can do.
 It’s the difference between a pivot at month 6 and a shutdown at year 2.

 The consulting practice is live and generating both revenue and product insight.
-Checkin is launching.
+Checkin is live and priced.
 The platform roadmap is grounded in real practitioner feedback rather than assumptions about what coaches need.

 The coaching tools market isn’t short on features.
 It’s short on products that handle the ops layer so the human relationship can actually scale.

 Current status: Consulting practice active.
-Checkin in final pre-launch development.
-First B2B clients onboarded through the consulting track.
+Checkin live at checkin.ascendvent.life — $15/month, production SaaS with active subscribers.
 Platform roadmap grounded in real practitioner workflows, not assumptions.